Learn about actual and potential costs

-ProcurementIQ estimates that there are about 50 vendors in the video editing software market, with the top four vendors controlling over 50.0% of total market revenue.
-This high level of market share concentration combined with the small number of suppliers undermines buyer power because buyers cannot leverage the availability of...
+ProcurementIQ estimates that there are 270 vendors in the video editing software market, with the top four vendors controlling over 50.0% of total market revenue.
+Adobe and Apple, the two largest market shareholders, are long-established and respected market leaders with loyal customer bases.
+Video editors tend to stick with a...
 Subscribe to learn more.

 Questions to ask potential suppliers